alivadjid/shop-go-angular-front/README.md

 1. Regular forms
 2. Reactive forms

-on Register using submit with reqular forms bind values from component -> ngModel
+on Register using submit with reqular forms in register form bind values from component -> ngModel

 ```
 ng generate environments
 ```

+Reactive forms in login